 The History of Log Masters Restorations

-To learn more about the individual owners, click on their image.
+To learn more about the management staff, click on their image.

-Both Nick and Scott are in charge of their log cabin services, estimates, product purchases and are considered experts in the field of log cabin restoration and maintenance.
-Dawn is in charge of all the business marketing, bill payments, insurance, licensing, taxes, and other business logistics.
+Nick and Scott are in charge of log cabin services and the general manager of their location.
+This includes estimates, training, and product purchases.
+They are considered experts in log cabin restoration and maintenance and are preferred contractors for Sashco and Perma-Chink Systems.
+Dawn’s additional owner duties include business marketing, bill payments, insurance, licensing, taxes, and other business logistics.
 Feel free to call them at 844-567-2329 with the respective extensions listed below their photo.

 Original Logo